jeancarlo13/JCTools.GenericCrud/README.md

 4. Run to app and access at the url **http://localhost:5000/Movie**,
 ## Changes of the version 2.0.0
 * Add support to Bootstrap 4.0
+* Replaces the GenericController<TContext, TModel, TKey> class for the GenericController class
+  * This new class is easier to use
 * The follows interfaces was replaced for a best definition and structure:
   * IBase -> IViewModel
   * IBaseDetails, ICrudDetails -> IDetailsModel